pnp/cli-microsoft365/docs/docs/cmd/pa/pcf/pcf-init.md

 m365 pa pcf init --namespace yourNamespace --name yourCustomFieldComponent --template Dataset
 ```

+## Response

+The response is a custom message which will show the location where the component framework has been created and a message to remind you to run `npm install` in the directory.

 ## More information

 - Create and build a custom component: [https://docs.microsoft.com/en-us/powerapps/developer/component-framework/create-custom-controls-using-pcf](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/create-custom-controls-using-pcf)